Skip to content

 Yonne

 Château Percey in Bourgogne-Franche-Comté carries 19 restored bedrooms sleeping up to 65 guests on-site, with seated capacity to 400 across reception spaces.
 The estate sits between the Côte d'Or heartland and the closer-to-Paris Yonne properties geographically.
-The 400-seated capacity is the largest in pure-Burgundy proper; reach via Tonnerre regional rail or Paris + 90-minute drive.
+Its reception spaces seat up to 400, among the larger capacities in the region; reach via Tonnerre regional rail or Paris + 90-minute drive.
 Mid-region position offers access to both Côte d'Or climat producers and northern Chablis appellation wines depending on couples' wine-pairing brief.

 Why We Love It